Water is the most essential thing to survival in disaster situations.

 Why Do You Need to Purify Water?

-It may not seem like such a big deal to drink a bit of dirty water (or even water which appears clean) if you are lost in the wilderness.
+It may not seem like such a big deal to drink a bit of dirty water (or even water that appears clean) if you are lost in the wilderness.
 But, sadly, most natural water sources are grossly contaminated.

-Unpurified water – even from water which appears clean – often contains contaminants like:
+Unpurified water – even from water that appears clean – often contains contaminants like:

 - Giardia intestinalis